 - Remote Control: Having a space heater with remote control allows you to operate from anywhere within the room.
 Therefore, you need to choose a large room space heater with remote control to offer you comfort whenever you want to use it.

 - Automatic Shutoff: You shouldn’t confuse the timer with the automatic shutoff.
 A space heater with automatic shutoff adds more safety because it helps the space heater turn off immediately if someone knocks it down accidentally.
 It also helps the space heater go off if the internal components become too hot.

 Which Types of Heaters are the Most Efficient

-There are three broad categories of space heaters, i.e., infrared, ceramic, and oil-filled.
+There are three broad categories of space heaters, i.e., infrared space heaters, ceramic space heater, and oil-filled.
 Here’s how the three rank in terms of energy efficiency;

 Infrared Space Heaters

 Infrared space heaters are radiant heaters.
 They emit perfectly safe infrared rays that warm people and objects directly in their path.
 Since they warm you directly, you feel the warmth instantly.
 By contrast, convective space heaters depend on air movement to reach people (and objects) in the room.